beckyconning/reattempt-promise-function/README.md

 });
 ```

-For more information on `Function.prototype.bind()` please see [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
+For more information about `Function.prototype.bind()` please see [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)

 ## Testing
 Use `npm test` to run the unit tests.